spatialthoughts/qgis-tutorials/de/_sources/docs/3/landuse_buffer.rst.txt

     .. image:: /static/3/landuse_buffer/images/10.png
        :align: center

 11. We will continue the process with the reprojected layer.
-As we saw in the :guilabel:`About` section of the downloaded shapefile in the data portal, The classification is as follows.
+As we saw in the :guilabel:`About` section of the downloaded shapefile in the data portal, the classification is as follows.

 	•	**CIE** = Cultural, Institutional, Educational
 	•	**MED** = Medical